dargonfyl/imgui-painter/README.md

-# GGG Template
+# GIGG Template
-glad, glm, and glfw all in one.
+glad, imgui, glm, and glfw all in one template.
 Inspired by [bigg](https://github.com/JoshuaBrookover/bigg).
+Meant for game engine and/or graphics development.

 ## Requirements
 You will need: